 When it comes to eating disorder treatment, the reality is not all therapeutic approaches are created equal.
-In fact, the type of therapy at the center of the Equip model — Family-Based Treatment (FBT) — is the well-established .
-While methods like cognitive behavioral therapy (CBT), which is built on skills like thought retraining, and dialectical behavioral therapy (DBT), which involves self-soothing and mindfulness techniques play important roles in the array of treatment options, FBT has proven time and time again to be the most effective method for adolescents — so why isn’t every child and teen with an eating disorder getting it?
+In fact, the type of therapy at the center of the Equip model—Family-Based Treatment (FBT)—is the only well-established treatment for adolescent eating disorders.
+While methods like cognitive behavioral therapy (CBT), which is built on skills like thought retraining, and dialectical behavioral therapy (DBT), which involves self-soothing and mindfulness techniques, play important roles in the array of treatment options, FBT has proven time and time again to be the most effective method for adolescents—so why isn’t every child and teen with an eating disorder getting it?

-That’s the question Equip team members Megan Hellner, Cara Bohon, Samuel Kolander, and Erin Parks set out to answer in their new paper, “,” published earlier this month.
+That’s the question Equip team members Megan Hellner, Cara Bohon, Samuel Kolander, and Erin Parks set out to answer in their new paper, “Virtually delivered family-based eating disorder treatment using an enhanced multidisciplinary care team: A case study,” published earlier this month.
 The team chronicled the outcomes of two patients treated virtually through a modified four-week version of Equip’s model.
 Not only did both patients experience significant improvement in weight and clinical assessment scores, but both said they would “definitely recommend” the treatment to a friend or family member.

 So why isn’t FBT, the gold-standard treatment for eating disorders in adolescents, more common?
 According to the researchers, there are a few major obstacles — both on the provider side and the patient side.

-For one thing, a are actually trained in delivering FBT or any evidence-based treatments, for that matter.
+For one thing, a surprisingly small number of eating disorder “experts” are actually trained in delivering FBT or any evidence-based treatments, for that matter.
 According to the report, the majority (57%) of psychotherapy providers receive no clinical training or supervision on eating disorders.

-“There is a tension in the field between evidence-based treatment and real-world experience,” says one of the study’s authors, , Equip’s VP of Clinical Programs.
+“There is a tension in the field between evidence-based treatment and real-world experience,” says one of the study’s authors, Cara Bohon, PhD, Equip’s VP of Clinical Programs.
 “Academically-trained clinicians and clinician-scientists tend to favor pure evidence-based protocols that they can have confidence in based on controlled trials.
 Others who see the limitations in both the data from those trials and the experience of their patients or themselves tend to push back on the pressure to follow protocols that don't feel flexible.
-Further, even the best evidence-based treatments we have — FBT at the moment — are still only successful less than 50% of the time.”
+Further, even the best evidence-based treatments we have—FBT at the moment—are still only successful less than 50% of the time.”

 But looking at treatment as an “either/or” situation is a paradigm experts say only ends up failing patients and impedes growth in the research field.
 “Sticking purely with the protocols can limit us from innovation, but straying too far from the research risks ending up with worse outcomes,” Bohon says.
 “I hope that this work pushes people on both sides of this research-practice divide to come together and see how we can use the research evidence and enhance it with lived experience to meet patients and families where they are, while not falling into a pattern of providing treatment that feels good, but doesn't work.”